Maha bint Mohammed Al Sudairi: Personal life

-Maha was the cousin and third wife of Nayef bin Abdulaziz Al Saud, with whom she had five children: Nouf, Nawwaf, Mishail, Hayfa and Fahd.
-One of her daughters, Nouf bint Nayef (born 1984), is the wife of Mohammad bin Abdullah, the son of Prince Nayef's half-brother King Abdullah.
+Maha was a cousin and third wife of Nayef bin Abdulaziz Al Saud, with whom she has five children: Nouf, Nawwaf, Mishail, Hayfa and Fahd.
+One of her daughters, Nouf bint Nayef (born 1984), is the wife of Mohammad bin Abdullah, the son of Prince Nayef's half-brother and former King Abdullah.
 Maha's son Nawwaf was detained along with his older half-brother Mohammed bin Nayef and his uncle Ahmed bin Abdulaziz in early March 2020.
-In August 2020 although not announced officially some Twitter accounts reported that Prince Nawwaf was released.
+In August 2020 although not announced officially some Twitter accounts reported that Prince Nawwaf had been released.

 Controversy

 Princess Maha acquired a luxurious property in Sweetwater Club Blvd., known as "Millionaires Row" in Sweetwater Club, Seminole County, Florida, for $2 million, and she spent another $4 million on improvements, including having a guesthouse and prayer chapel constructed.
 The house was fitted with an elaborate security system and an arsenal.
 She made news in 1995 when she became embroiled in a scandal for beating a servant who was suspected of stealing $200,000 in cash and jewellery from her.
 The servant would not press charges, but the princess abandoned her multimillion-dollar property with the windows open to the elements and never returned to the country.

 In 2009, Princess Maha spent $20 million during an epic shopping spree in high-end Parisian boutiques, habitually walking out of the door after staff had been given an embossed card marked "Payment to Follow".
 She lived in various top hotels in Paris, including the Hôtel de Crillon, which remained a long-time creditor; she then moved to the luxury Four Seasons Hotel George V owned by Prince Nayef's nephew, Prince Al-Waleed bin Talal.
 Shops she patronised report that her payment history had always been excellent, but that her staff started shrugging off payment all of a sudden.
-She has since been pursued by some 30 Parisian retailers for 15 million Euro worth of merchandise.
+She has since been pursued by some 30 Parisian retailers for 15 million euros worth of merchandise.
 Casualwear retailer Key Largo finally secured payment after obtaining a court order to seize goods from her Georges V hotel suite.
 Bailiffs were met by the Saudi consul, who issued a guaranteed payment for $125,000 in the presence of a chief of police.
 Those debts were said to have been eventually settled through the Saudi embassy.
 The negative publicity of her Parisian stay incurred the wrath of King Abdullah, who grounded her on her return from Paris.
 Nevertheless, she once again escaped back to Paris from Saudi Arabia in December 2011.